lopezdsr/sql-query/sqlref/sql_reference.template.md

 Refer to [booleanOperator](#booleanOperator) for details about Boolean operators `NOT`, `AND`, and `OR`.

 The `EXISTS` predicate tests for the existence of certain rows.
 The `query` can specify any number of columns, and the following applies:
-* The result is true only if the number of rows specified by the fullselect is not zero.
+* The result is true only if the number of rows that is specified by the fullselect is not zero.
-* The result is false only if the number of rows specified is zero.
+* The result is false only if the number of rows that is specified is zero.
 * The result cannot be unknown.

 <h4>Related references</h4>